computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 - Number of contributing faculty: 9.5 FTE (9 Tenure Track Faculty), plus two (2) lab instructors.
 - Number of majors annually: 60-70 majors

+## Curricular overview

-Our departmental goals for the Computer Science major state that students should:
+Our departmental **goals for the Computer Science major** state that students should:

 * Be able to apply problem solving skills to formalize general problem statements into precise algorithmic solutions become proficient programmers